y95847frank/Joint-Retrofitting/README.md

     A file containing a pre-trained word vector model.
 In word vector model, each line has a word vector as follows :
         `the -1.0 0.1 0.2`

+    p.s. you can find pre-trained word vector in [GloVe](https://nlp.stanford.edu/projects/glove/).

 2. Lexicon file (provided in `thesaurus_ontology/`)

     It's an ontology file that contains words and its' synonyms.
 Each line represents a word and all it's synonyms.
 The format is :
         `<wordsense><weight> <neighbor-1><weight> <neighbor-2><weight> ...`

+    ps.
+I used [Thesaurus-API](https://github.com/Manwholikespie/thesaurus-api) to parse the ontology.

 3. Word similarity evaluation dataset (provided in `eval_data/`)